boyang9602/RefactoringDetector/README.md

 # RefactoringDetector
 A refactoring history detector based on a slightly **modified** [RefactoringMiner](https://github.com/boyang9602/RefactoringMiner).
 It will detect specified types refactoring activities, collect the java files before refactoring and classcify the files by refactoring type.

-**data** folder is all the collected data, below is the file orgnazition structure:
+**data** folder contains the collected data, below is the file orgnazition structure:
 ```
 data/
   ref_infos/ #*refactoring infos*